anirudhgray/go-bookstore/README.md

 ### 10. Shopping Cart:
 Users can add any book not already purchased by them to their chopping cart.
 They can remove books from their cart as well.
 On checking out their cart, they "buy" all books in the cart, and those books get added to their library of bought books.
 A transaction record is created.
 The cart gets cleared of all books on a successful transaction.
 ### 11. User Library:
 Library of books bought by a user.
 The user can download any of them as many times as they want.
-Currently stored on server locally, will shift to GCP Buckets or AWS S3.
 ### 12. Reviews:
 Users can only review a book that they have bought (ie, which is in their library).
 Reviews have a comment, and a rating (which is used to calc avg rating for the book).
 ### 12. Logging with Retention (Rotating Log)